A posteriori error estimates for hierarchical mixed-dimensional elliptic equations: Conclusion

 \section{Conclusion}

-In this paper, we derived \textit{a posteriori} error estimates for mixed-dimensional elliptic equations, which, in particular, model the incompressible single-phase flow in fractured porous media.
-Based on a functional approach, we derived abstract and fully computable upper bounds with no undetermined constants when locally-mass numerical methods are employed.

-To the best of our knowledge, our estimators are the first of their kind to provide an upper bound for the error (of the primal and dual variables) in the case of a generic fracture network without severe limitations in terms of the coupling between the grids.
+In this paper, we obtained \textit{a posteriori} error estimates for mixed-dimensional elliptic equations.
+Depending upon the level of accuracy at which residual balances can be approximated, we have derived four concrete versions of the majorant; i.e.: for no mass-conservative, subdomain mass-conservative, locally mass-conservative, and point-wise mass-conservative approximations.
+Furthermore, we have demonstrated both theoretically and numerically that sharper bounds can be obtained (for locally mass-conservative methods) using local Poincar{\'e} constants instead of the global ones.

-Finally, our estimates have been thoroughly tested with numerical approximations obtained with classical locally-mass conservative methods, namely TPFA, MPFA, RT0-P0, and MVEM.
-In particular, we perform two- and three-dimensional validations with non-matching and matching grids.
-Moreover, we applied our estimators to two- and three-dimensional community benchmark problems exhibiting challenging fracture networks and large material contrasts.
-In both cases, we have obtained satisfactory results.
+Our bounds have been thoroughly tested with numerical approximations obtained with four locally mass-conservative methods of the lowest-order, namely: RT0-P0, MVEM-P0, MPFA, and TPFA.
+We performed a detailed efficiency analysis comparing the use of global and local Poincar{\'e}-Friedrichs constants in two and three dimensions.
+In both validations, our upper bounds reflected the optimal convergence rates of the numerical methods.
+In addition, we applied our bounds to two- and three-dimensional community benchmark problems exhibiting challenging fracture networks.
+Again, in both cases, the bounds reflected the limitations and the convergence rates of the methods satisfactory.